danielholanda/LeBug/README.md

 - All ISA instructions must be chained the same whay that the hardware is chained
 - All chains must start with begin_chain() and must end with end_chain()
 - All ISA instructions may also receive a condition that enables/disables this operation according to the "end of frame" signal.
 Those conditions may be "first", "notfirst", "last", and "notlast".

+So far, we our list of firmware includes:

+- Distribution
+- Summary Statistics (sum)
+- Spatial Sparsity
+- Vector Change
+- Self Correlation
+- Invalid values

 **Example:**